Selecting a Bathroom Sink Drain Finish

 Choose the Right Drain Finish for Copper or Concrete Bathroom Sinks

 Diminutive though it may be, the drain has a big job to do, not to mention that it can effectively tie together the sink and faucet combo you have so carefully selected.
-We often get asked about the best drain finish for a copper sink or for a NativeStone® sink.
+People often ask about the best drain finish for a copper sink or for a NativeStone® sink.
 Not only are Native Trails sink drains designed to function perfectly with all our sinks, but our five finish colors—Brushed Nickel, Polished Nickel, Chrome, Oil Rubbed Bronze and Weathered Copper—coordinate beautifully with our copper and concrete sinks while also allowing room for customization.

 Drain Finishes for Copper Sinks

-For our hammered copper sinks, Weathered Copper most closely matches our Antique finish; however, many customers opt for the Oil Rubbed Bronze finish to coordinate with the color of their faucet.
+For our hammered copper sinks, Weathered Copper most closely matches our Antique finish.
+However, many customers opt for the Oil Rubbed Bronze finish to coordinate with the color of their faucet.

 Drain Finishes for Concrete Sinks